fbpx

 Ingredients

-At DBEM, we've conducted additional research to evaluate the effectiveness of Vyvamind's formulation.
-Vyvamind contains six key ingredients: Vitamin B6, Vitamin B12, L-Tyrosine, Citicoline, L-Theanine, and Caffeine Anhydrous.
+DBEM recently performed a study to assess the efficacy of Vyvamind, focusing on its six main ingredients: Vitamin B6, Vitamin B12, L-Tyrosine, Citicoline, L-Theanine, and Caffeine Anhydrous.

-L-Tyrosine is an amino acid that is involved in the production of neurotransmitters such as dopamine, norepinephrine, and epinephrine [14].
-Research suggests that it may improve cognitive function in situations of stress or fatigue [15,16].
+L-Tyrosine is an amino acid that aids in the creation of neurotransmitters such as dopamine, norepinephrine, and epinephrine [14].
+Research indicates that it may boost cognitive function during stress or fatigue [15,16].

-Citicoline is a compound that is involved in the synthesis of phospholipids in cell membranes.
-It has been shown to improve cognitive function in various populations, including the elderly and individuals with cognitive impairments [17,18].
-Citicoline may also enhance brain energy metabolism and improve blood flow to the brain [19].
+Citicoline supports the synthesis of phospholipids in cell membranes.
+It has been shown to improve cognitive function in older adults and those with cognitive impairments [17,18].
+Additionally, citicoline enhances brain energy metabolism and blood flow [19].

-L-Theanine is an amino acid found in tea leaves that has been shown to promote relaxation and reduce stress and anxiety [20,21].
-Studies suggest that it may also improve cognitive function, including attention and memory [22,23].
+L-Theanine, an amino acid found in tea leaves, helps with relaxation and reduces stress and anxiety [20,21].
+It has also been shown to improve cognitive functions like attention and memory [22,23].

 Vyvamind Review Ingredients